samme/phaser3-faq/README.md

 <https://github.com/samme/phaser3-faq/wiki>

 There is [another excellent FAQ](https://github.com/phaser-discord/community/blob/master/FAQ.md).
 I wanted to try a wiki format to see if people like to contribute this way.
+Message me on [Slack](https://phaserjs.slack.com) if you'd like me to add you.

 Goals
 -----